 1859 Philena McKeen begins 33-year tenure as principal of Abbot Academy.

-1865 Richard T. Greener, first African American student to graduate from Phillips Academy and, later, Harvard.
+1865 Richard T. Greener, one of the first African American students to graduate from Phillips Academy and, later, Harvard.

 1871 Abbot Alumnae Association formed.

 1873 Abbot Courant founded as Abbot’s history and literary maagzine.

 1873 Cecil F.P.
 Bancroft arrives as Headmaster at Phillips.